gsakul21/Bank-API/README.md

 ## Overview
 This service is a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
 The system allows users to perform basic banking operations such as depositing funds, withdrawing funds, and checking balances.
 The ledger maintains a complete and immutable record of all transactions, enabling auditability and reconstruction of account balances at any point in time.

+This was built using Java, Spring Boot, and SQLite.

 ## Details
 The [included service.yml](service.yml) is the OpenAPI 3.0 schema to a service